Addanki Dayakar: Political career

 After being active in the Telangana statehood movement, he started his political career after the formation of Telangana with the Indian National Congress Party.
 He contested unsuccessfully as the Congress candidate in the 2014 Telangana Legislative Assembly election from the Thungathurthi Assembly constituency, which is reserved for the Scheduled Caste community in Nalgonda district.
 He polled 62,003 votes but lost to Gadari Kishore Kumar of the Telangana Rashtra Samithi by a margin of 2,379 votes.
 He contested again on the Congress ticket in the 2018 Assembly elections and lost the same candidate by a margin of 1,847 votes.
 He was denied a ticket in 2023 Assembly election in favour of Mandula Samuel, who won the Thungathurthi seat back for Congress.

 In April 2025, he was appointed as the observer of the Congress Party for the Jangaon district as part of the District Pradesh Congress Committee observer.

+He was Appointed as Govt Whip on 19 March 2026.